abhishek-kumar-code/Redfish_Public/docs/ODataWhitePaper.md

   </Schema>
 ```

-Using the above CSDL definitions, the JSON representation of "Thermal.v1_0_0.Temperature" is shown below.
-It contains a property named "Temperatures", which contains an array of objects.
+Using the above CSDL definitions, the JSON representation of `Thermal.v1_0_0.Temperature` is shown below.
+It contains a property named `Temperatures`, which contains an array of objects.
 In this case, there are two instances, each of which contain the properties `@odata.id`, `MemberId`, and `Name`.
 The `@odata.id` property in each of the Temperature objects contains the URI of the Thermal resource, and a JSON fragment identifier that identifies where in the JSON response the object resides.

 JSON representation: